Bidding for Air India to be done on enterprise value: Puri | Business

 Bidding for Air India to be done on enterprise value: Puri

 Civil Aviation Minister Hardeep Singh Puri on Thursday said bidding for Air India would be done on the basis of its enterprise value instead of equity value.
-Enterprise value of a company includes the equity value, debt as well as cash with the company.
+Enterprise value of a company means the combined value of equity, debt as well as cash with the company.
 Equity value measures the value of a company's shares.

 - READ MORE ON: